Learning Resource Center of Polk County Programs

 • Ages: 5–18 years old

-• Price: LRC can offer grade-level assessments, such as the BASIS, for a small fee, requires four weeks of tutoring to be paid in advance before tutoring begins, and bases all fees on gross, annual, household income using a sliding-fee scale.
+• Price: LRC can offer grade-level assessments such as the BASIS for a small fee, and all fees are based on gross, annual household income on a sliding-fee scale; four weeks of tutoring must be paid in advance before tutoring begins

-The Learning Resource Center of Polk County, Inc. was founded by the Junior League of Greater Lakeland, Inc. in 1975, was originally called the Learning Disabilities Center, and changed its name in 1977 as public school programs for students with learning disabilities grew and LRC expanded its services.
+The Learning Resource Center of Polk County, Inc. was founded by the Junior League of Greater Lakeland, Inc. in 1975, was originally called the Learning Disabilities Center, and adopted its current name in 1977.
+In December 2025, it celebrated 50 years of learning, growth, and impact in Polk County.
 Its mission is to help students maximize their learning potential by providing personalized educational programs, consultative services for parents, and programs to accommodate community needs.
-LRC is a 501(c)(3) nonprofit United Way educational provider and is accredited by Cognia (AdvancED); in 2023, it received Cognia’s School of Distinction Award.

 • Ages: 5–18 years old

-• Price: LRC can offer grade-level assessments, such as the BASIS, for a small fee, requires four weeks of tutoring to be paid in advance before tutoring begins, and bases all fees on gross, annual, household income using a sliding-fee scale.
+• Price: LRC can offer grade-level assessments such as the BASIS for a small fee, and all fees are based on gross, annual household income on a sliding-fee scale; four weeks of tutoring must be paid in advance before tutoring begins

-The Learning Resource Center of Polk County, Inc. was founded by the Junior League of Greater Lakeland, Inc. in 1975, was originally called the Learning Disabilities Center, and changed its name in 1977 as public school programs for students with learning disabilities grew and LRC expanded its services.
+The Learning Resource Center of Polk County, Inc. was founded by the Junior League of Greater Lakeland, Inc. in 1975, was originally called the Learning Disabilities Center, and adopted its current name in 1977.
+In December 2025, it celebrated 50 years of learning, growth, and impact in Polk County.
 Its mission is to help students maximize their learning potential by providing personalized educational programs, consultative services for parents, and programs to accommodate community needs.
-LRC is a 501(c)(3) nonprofit United Way educational provider and is accredited by Cognia (AdvancED); in 2023, it received Cognia’s School of Distinction Award.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.